TimeDelta/learning-to-learn/README.md

 ### Other explanations to incoporate (!!TODO)
 *Guided latent retries.* To keep promising latents alive, the decoder retains a non-empty graph seen during each child’s decode attempts if available and jitters subsequent retries around that anchor rather than restarting from the original latent.
-Empirically this turns “almost valid” intermediate graphs into stepping stones, increasing the likelihood that at least one decode per latent survives the structural filters (implementation: `population.py:260-340`).
+Empirically this turns “almost valid” intermediate graphs into stepping stones, increasing the likelihood that at least one decode per latent survives the structural filters (implementation: [`population.py:260-340`](population.py)).

-Immediately after the seed generation is evaluated, the surrogate compression autoencoder (SCAE) undergoes a dedicated 100-epoch warm-up before the graph bottlenecks are hard-resized via `resize_bottleneck()`.
-This forces the ARD priors to discard dormant latent dimensions so subsequent guided offspring start from a compact, data-informed representation rather than the wide initial prior.
+Immediately after the seed generation is evaluated, the self-compressing autoencoder (SCAE) undergoes a dedicated 100-epoch warm-up.

+Linear ramp up of percentage of population created via guided mechanism to provide SCAE with more training examples before relying so heavily on it (mitigation of mode collapse).

 ## Other Papers that Might be Useful
 - [On the Relationship Between Variational Inference and Auto-Associative Memory](https://arxiv.org/pdf/2210.08013.pdf)